al-tus/online-shop-clone/README.md

 # Online Shop Clone

 This project is a simplified online shop inspired by the design and layout of [OnlineTrade.ru](https://www.onlinetrade.ru/).
-The UI was built based on their styling approach, featuring both desktop and mobile versions.
+The UI was built based on their styling approach, featuring both desktop and mobile versions

 ## 📱 Mobile Support